 The Gear Icon X has 4GB of internal storage so you can listen to your favorite workout playlist even without your phone.
 If you go this route you can expect roughly seven hours of constant playback which is more than enough for the average workout.
 If you choose to connect via Bluetooth the battery life drops to only about five hours of constant playback, though in our testing we couldn’t get make it to two hours.
 So make sure you have the charging case on you at all times with these.
 The Icon X also has touch-sensitive controls on either earbud for controlling music playback.
 Not to mention that these also have a built-in real-time guidance to provide coaching and motivation.

 And then there’s the sound quality.
 Again, no true wireless earbud is going to compare to your favorite pair of open-backs but the Icon X does a great job at working with what they’ve got.
-Samsung put in the aptX codec which allows for higher quality streaming and because they didn’t go crazy tweaking the frequency response these are also going to be the easiest to EQ yourself.
+Samsung didn’t put in the aptX codec which allows for higher quality streaming, but that said they didn’t go crazy tweaking the frequency response these are also going to be the easiest to EQ yourself.

 As is the case with all earbuds, you’ll want to make sure you get the best fit possible.
 And Samsung included a number of ear tips and wing tips that will give you a secure fit while you’re exercising.
 Win-win for everyone.